gen-kai/Small_C_Projects/README.md

 # Overview

-This repository is a compilation of my various small projects written in C (using Visual Studio).
+This repository is a compilation of my various small projects written in C (on/for Windows, using Visual Studio).

 # Dynamic_Memory_Allocation_For_User_Input